 This is the percentage of heifers that calved between 22-26 months of age as a proportion of all the heifers.
 Research has clearly shown that heifers that have calved at this age are more profitable in their lifetime then animals that calve for the first time at older ages.
 For more information on this, check out recent research conducted in 2019. https://www.icbf.com/wp/?p=14740

 The EBI of the herd represents the profitability of the herd above the base.
 By increasing the EBI of the herd it will in turn help drive profitability.
-Research suggests a 1 euro increase in EBI can result in a 2 euro increase in profit.
+Teagasc research has shown that, on average, a 1 euro increase in EBI will result in a 2 euro increase in profit.

 This is the average EBI of the team of bulls used by the farmer.
 Farmers should aim to use a team of bulls with a higher EBI than the herd.
 Using a team of High EBI bulls will drive genetic gain within the herd.
 This can be maximised by selecting young high EBI genomic sires, it is important to select a team of bulls as this will spread the risk.

-Milk production and reproductivity efficiency are crucial to profitability and the co-op performance report can be used to help farmers assess how they are performing as well as highlighting areas for improvement.
+Milk production and reproductive efficiency are crucial to profitability and the co-op performance report can be used to help farmers assess how they are performing as well as highlighting areas for improvement.